 - In order to avoid unnecessary cleaning tasks between lessons, the student should not touch anything other than the piano.
 Piano lessons are generally 30 minutes, so there should be no need for anyone to use the loo during their lesson – even though other people’s bathrooms hold a strange fascination for children!

-- Once we are seated at the piano, I will invite the student to remove their mask if they wish, and use the hand sanitiser provided.
+- Once we are seated at the piano, I will invite the student to remove their mask if they wish.

 - There will be two pianos side-by-side in the room; one for students, and the other for me.
-To allow us to do the lesson without face masks, I will wear a face shield/visor; and good ventilation will be ensured with the window open.
+As my job is to do most of the talking, I will keep my facemask on through the lesson.
+Good ventilation will be ensured with the window open.
 The student piano will be cleaned before each lesson.

 - As I have been doing with online lessons, I will continue to send out lesson appointment reminders before each lesson; and lesson notes and a payment request link after each lesson as this will reduce unnecessary contact.